eftelyasvrdg/Airbnb/README.md

 ### **REST API Development**
 - Designed and developed REST APIs with a focus on usability and security.
 - Learned to test and document APIs effectively using Swagger.
+- I was able to use the appropriate endpoint and simplify API testing without utilizing the frontend because of swagger.

 ### **Database Management**
 - Gained experience creating and managing databases in Azure Data Studio.